-The global macroeconomic environment continues to strengthen.
-While the course of the coronavirus ("COVID-19") pandemic remains uncertain, business conditions in most of the developed world continue to improve.
+In the U.S., economic growth is generally robust and appears likely to continue into next year.
+In Europe, business conditions continue to improve.
+However, the course of the coronavirus ("COVID-19") pandemic remains uncertain.
 Governments and central banks have taken extraordinary measures to support local economies and capital markets, but the macroeconomic outlook remains uncertain while significant health risks persist.